Andrey-JS-CP-1/CONFLICT/README.md

 - I love summer
 - I like Nastya
 - I have a positiv
-- I wont a son
+- I want a son
-- I wont a family
+- I want a family